CodyReichert/awesome-cl/README.md

 ---------------
 * 👍 [Plump][71] - A lenient HTML/XML parser, tolerant on malformed markup. [zlib][33].
 Best used with [lquery][72] and [clss](https://github.com/Shinmera/CLSS).

+See also:

+* [cl-html5-parser](https://github.com/rotatef/cl-html5-parser) -  HTML5 parser for Common Lisp.
+GPL3.0.
+  * a port of the Python library html5lib.
+  * compared to Plump: Plump is a mix of an XML and an HTML parser and breaks on some HTML rules ([example](https://github.com/Shinmera/plump/issues/50)), while cl-html5-parser is a fully compliant HTML parser.

 Querying HTML/DOM, web scraping
 ---------------------------------------